Waze: Features

-Waze has the ability to direct users based on crowdsourced information.
-Waze users are able to report a multitude of traffic-related incidents from accidents to police traps.
-This data is used by Waze to help other users either by alerting them of the condition ahead or rerouting the user to avoid the area entirely.
+Waze can direct users based on crowdsourced information.
+Waze users can report a wide range of traffic-related incidents, from crashes to police traps.
+This data is used by Waze to help other users, either by alerting them to the condition ahead or rerouting them to avoid the area entirely.
 In addition to user input, Waze relies on information from state agencies for traffic events such as road construction.
-The idea behind this is that the more people that provide data the more accurate it will be.
+The idea behind this is that the more people who provide data, the more accurate it will be.

 In addition to using crowdsourced information for traffic alerts, Waze also allows registered users to modify the map data itself through the Waze Map Editor.
-Map editors are allowed to make changes to the map based on where they have driven while using Waze as well as their rank which is based on how many map edits a user has made.
+Map editors are allowed to make changes to the map based on where they have driven while using Waze, as well as their rank, which is based on how many map edits a user has made.
 In June 2013, Waze introduced a global localization project that enables future road closures and real-time traffic updates during major events in a given country, for example the Tour de France.
-Google also acquired Waze in the same month.
-At the time of Google's acquisition, there were nearly 50 million Waze users.
 In 2017, an option was added for motorcycle users, as well as specialized routes for people eligible to drive in carpool lanes.

 Waze also lets users choose their navigation voice.
-Some featured voices include Morgan Freeman, T-Pain, DJ Khaled, Arnold Schwarzenegger, Cookie Monster, Colonel Sanders, Kevin Hart, Shaq, and many more.
+Some featured voices include Morgan Freeman, T-Pain, DJ Khaled, Arnold Schwarzenegger, Cookie Monster, Colonel Sanders, Kevin Hart, Shaq, Sonic the Hedgehog, and many more.

-In March 2017, Spotify announced its partnership with Waze to give an integrated experience where Wazers could play music on Spotify directly from Waze app and get Waze directions on Spotify app on the Android platform.
-Six months later, the feature was made available on the iOS platform.
+In March 2017, Spotify announced a partnership with Waze to provide an integrated experience in which Wazers could play Spotify music directly from the Waze app and receive Waze directions in the Spotify app on Android.
+Six months later, the feature was made available on iOS.
 In May 2017, Waze introduced the ability for users to record their own voice navigation prompts.